 In October of 1998, both Sheila and Tyson completed the required co-parenting course set by the courts.
 It was finally a time of peace in Sheila's life.
-But it was to be short lived.
+However, it was to be short-lived.

-On December 28th of 1998, Tyson was awarded full custody of the children, and child support from Sheila was waived.
+On December 28, 1998, Tyson was awarded full custody of the children, and child support from Sheila was waived.
 Following a number of legal continuances where her permanent custody and amended child support were in limbo, Sheila demanded that her ex-husband do right by his children.

 Sheila had been in rehab after the divorce to try to get herself clean for her family, and Tyson had used this against her in court.
-After rehabilitating herself completely from substance abuse, she returned to college where Sheila had gotten an associate degree in science from Murray State College in Oklahoma and was working her way towards a teaching degree.
-Her two children were returned to the Catholic faith and Sheila prided herself on their perfect attendance at Mass.
+After completely rehabilitating herself from substance abuse, she returned to college.
+Sheila had gotten an associate degree in science from Murray State College in Oklahoma and was working towards a teaching degree.
+Her two children were returned to the Catholic faith, and Sheila prided herself on their perfect attendance at Mass.

-Entered into OSCN on August 30th, 2000 - Sheila and Tyson had come to a mutual agreement out of court, a modified joint custody plan.
-Tyson had a high paying job in the oil field with a reputable company and it might be lost due to the moral clause regarding child support issues.
-Either Tyson wasn't aware of this clause, or simply didn't think the modification would be approved by the court, but from there, no child support was ever paid.
-As a matter of fact, Tyson was held in contempt of court on several occasions, didn't show up to court on several occasions, and filed several motions to modify the agreement.
+Entered into OSCN on August 30, 2000 - Sheila and Tyson had come to a mutual agreement out of court, a modified joint custody plan.
+Tyson had a high-paying job in the oil field with a reputable company, which might be lost due to the moral clause regarding child support issues.
+Tyson either was not aware of this clause or did not think the court would approve the modification, but from there, no child support was ever paid.
+Tyson was held in contempt of court on several occasions, did not show up to court on several occasions, and filed several motions to modify the agreement.
 He was held in contempt on:

 July 23rd, 2002 Contempt

-During this time, Sheila remarries in July of 2001 to Wayne Braxton Jr. However that did not last.
+During this time, Sheila remarried in July of 2001 to Wayne Braxton Jr. However, that did not last.
 He filed for divorce in Feb of 2003.
 He remarried in March 2006.
-In Late Feb 2006, his wife filed an emergency protective order against him but was later dismissed upon their mutual agreement, and she filed for divorce in Feb of 2009.
+In Late Feb 2006, his wife filed an emergency protective order against him.
+However, she was dismissed upon their mutual agreement and filed for divorce in February 2009.

-Finally, continuance after continuance filed by Tyson, they were heard in court on September 22nd, 2003.
-Full custody of the kids was granted to Sheila, Tyson to receive standard visitations, which in OK is usually every other weekend.
+Finally, continuance after continuance filed by Tyson they were heard in court on September 22, 2003.
+Full custody of the kids was granted to Sheila and Tyson to receive standard visitations, which in OK is usually every other weekend.
 Child support of $300 a month was reinforced.
 Hendrix owed Sheila $20,000 in back child support, and the court had given him an ultimatum: pay up or go to jail.
-The money was due Jan.
-5, 2004.
-When Sheila Showed up to the courthouse, she was informed that the date had been moved to January 27th.
+The money was due January 5, 2004.
+When Sheila showed up at the courthouse, she was informed that the date had been moved to January 27.

-Allen Green, a neighbor, drives by the home around 9:30am and notices nothing suspicious.
-He states he did not see any vehicles or smoke or fire at that time.
-He also states he did not see any cars drive past his home at this time as he was outside working.
+Allen Green, a neighbor, drives by the home around 9:30 am and notices nothing suspicious.
+He states he did not see any vehicles, smoke, or fire then.
+He also says he did not see any cars drive past his home at this time as he was outside working.

 When he arrived, he saw the front screen door was closed, but the wood door was open.
 The home was filled with smoke.
-He went around the back and the backdoor was closed and hot to the touch.
-He went back around to the front and stepped inside, but the smoke was too thick and he was forced back out.
+He went around the back, and the backdoor was closed and hot to the touch.
+He returned to the front and stepped inside, but the smoke was too thick, forcing him back out.
 He saw flames and smoke coming out of the south windows of the mobile home.
-The Maysville Fire Dept arrived on scene at 10:25am.
-The first fire truck arrived at 10:30am.
-Lindsey Fire Dept also responded.
-By 11:30am, the fire was finally extinguished.
+The Maysville Fire Dept. arrived on the scene at 10:25 am.
+The first fire truck arrived at 10:30 am.
+Lindsey Fire Dept. also responded.
+By 11:30 am, the fire was finally extinguished.
 It was then that Chief Southard went through the front door with his assistant Chief and found a body on the kitchen floor.

 The fire at Deviney's home sent a chill down her mother's spine to rival that morning's record cold.

 "It was 8 degrees out.
-I didn't even know it.
+I did not even know it.
 I couldn't feel anything," said Susan Deviney.

-Susan Deviney couldn't see anything either.
+Susan Deviney could not see anything either.
 Her daughter's trailer home was filled with smoke.
-First responders and police were already there, where the police chief met Susan and her husband out front.
+First responders and police were already there, where the police chief met Susan and her husband.

 "I said, 'Have they found Sheila?' and he looked at me with tears in his eyes, and he said, 'I don't have that information,'" Susan said.

-Sheila's car was in the driveway, and she wasn't answering her phone.
+Sheila's car was in the driveway, and she was not answering her phone.

 "It was just like I knew she was gone.
 All I could do was stand there," Susan said.